South Carolina lawyer plotted own shooting in $10 mln insurance scheme - police | Law-Order

 South Carolina lawyer plotted own shooting in $10 mln insurance scheme - police

-The state police's announcement is the latest twist in a saga involving the prominent lawyer, whose family members have for decades served as local prosecutors in Hampton, South Carolina.
+The police's announcement is the latest twist in a saga involving the prominent lawyer, whose family members have for decades served as local prosecutors in Hampton, South Carolina.
 On June 7, Murdaugh's wife Margaret, 52, and son Paul, 22, were shot and killed outside of the family's hunting estate.
-Murdaugh reported their deaths to 911, which remain under investigation by state police.
+Murdaugh reported their deaths to 911, which remain under investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)